 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Greenville varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Greenville is July, with an average of 13.8 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 46% on July 28.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Greenville experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Greenville.
-The most rain falls during the 31 days centered around March 16, with an average total accumulation of 4.2 inches.
+The month with the most rain in Greenville is March, with an average rainfall of 4.2 inches.

-The least rain falls around October 28, with an average total accumulation of 3.1 inches.
+The month with the least rain in Greenville is May, with an average rainfall of 3.2 inches.

-The snowy period of the year lasts for 2.6 months, from December 14 to March 2, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 21, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 2.6 months, from December 14 to March 2, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Greenville is January, with an average snowfall of 2.7 inches.